winglang/gtm/docs/messaging.md

 * Import and export CDK constructs to and from
 * Winglang Integrates into existing codebases - write runtime code in other languages and reference it with
-* Winglang Fine tune infrastructure with escape hatches into underlying layers
+* Fine tune infrastructure with escape hatches into underlying layers
 * Built-in support for common cloud services, such as AWS Lambda and SNS
 * Natively use any cloud resource in the Terraform ecosystem Interoperable with the JavaScript ecosystem